 When creating an optimised environment for learners with special educational needs, there are so many factors to consider that are often overlooked.

 Which Practical Issues Need To Be Considered When Creating an SEN Optimised Environment?

 There are many factors that need to be considered when creating an ideal learning environment for people without any additional needs.
 Therefore, creating an SEN optimised environment means deeper consideration needs to be made in order to create a fun, functional, practical and safe place suited to additional needs.
 Just some of the key factors that need to be considered are:

-- Health and wellbeing - Appropriate toilets, showers and hygiene facilities need serious thought and planning.
-Frequency, location and accessibility of these facilities needs the utmost consideration because without additional facilities for changing and washing, many people with disabilities are left with no option but to lie on toilet floors to be changed which is highly unhygienic, undignified and puts carers at risk of injury.
+Health and wellbeing - Appropriate toilets, showers and hygiene facilities need serious thought and planning.
+The frequency, location and accessibility of these facilities need the utmost consideration because without additional facilities for changing and washing, many people with disabilities are left with no option but to lie on toilet floors to be changed which is highly unhygienic, undignified and puts carers at risk of injury.